Mutoxicated/HYPER/devlog.md

 Implemented random platform generation.
 Still kinda buggy though.
 It was really fun making it though.

 Basically i take 3 platforms, effectively making a triangle, getting the bisector of each line, extruding it outwards from its center and checking if the positions is valid.
 Some platforms still overlap and I also still haven't implemented any of the extra platforms but i will in the future.

+## Day 148

+IT WORKS!!!!!!!!!!!!!!!!!!!!!!!!!!
+NO PLATFORM OVERLAP!!!!!!!!!!!!!!!!!!!!!!!!!
+WOOOOOOOOOOOOOOOOOOOOOOOOOOOOO!!

+Now i have to add the extra platforms and then the y axis offset to absolutely guarantee no overlap.